The 20 Best Hereditary Ataxia Doctors in Japan

 Sapporo, JP

-Hiroaki Yaguchi practices in Sapporo, Japan.
+Hiroaki Yaguchi practices practicing medicine in Sapporo, Japan.
 Mr. Yaguchi is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Spinocerebellar Ataxia Type 4, Tissue Biopsy, and Gastrostomy.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Encephalitis, Tissue Biopsy, and Gastrostomy.

 Advanced in Hereditary Ataxia